hmunye/echo.nvim/README.md

 - [ ] Option to enable/disable streaming of generated responses to chat buffer
 - [ ] Ability to dynamically switch between locally available models
 - [ ] Control over whether the current buffer is included as context for the model
-- [x] Configuration of model parameters (e.g., temperature, system prompt)
+- [x] Configuration of model parameters (e.g., temperature, system prompt, seed)
-- [x] Support for including chat history (previous prompts and responses) as context in each request
+- [x] Includes chat history (previous prompts and responses) as context in each request

 ## Installation